EDUCATION IN MOTION: A Professional Development Seminar for K-12 Teachers

-CSU invites Colo.
-K-12 teachers and administrators to join us on campus for five exciting days of presentations, exploration, sharing resources, and expanding our awareness and knowledge of the benefits of movement in the classroom.
+Colorado State University invites Colorado K-12 teachers and administrators to join us on campus for five exciting days of presentations, exploration, sharing resources, and expanding our awareness and knowledge of the benefits of movement in the classroom.
 Guest speakers, university faculty, and education specialists will present the latest research and tools to help you to reach more students, offer innovative ways to teach our core curriculum, and learn about how our state is supporting our efforts.

 - Let’s Move!
-Dance Skills, Concepts and Tools for the Classroom
+Dance Skills, Concepts, and Comprehensive Learning

-- Collaboration within schools and the Broader Community
+- Dance Collaboration Across K-12 Higher Education and the Broader Community

 - Integrated Arts Initiatives in Education

 - Dance Movement and the Learning Human Brain